loomts/ape-dts/docs/en/config.md

 | url | database url | mysql://root:123456@127.0.0.1:3308 | - |
 | batch_size | number of records written in a batch, 1 for serial | 200 | 200 |

-Since different tasks may require extra configs, please refer to examples in dt-tests/tests for more details.
+Since different tasks may require extra configs, please refer to examples in dt-tests/tests and [task templates](/docs/templates/).

 # [filter]